OpenDSA/OpenDSA/RST/en/RecurTutor/Trace.rst

 1. Since the first domino has to be tipped over manually, the solution for base case is computed non-recursively.

-2. For any other domino, before a domino is tipped over all of its preceded dominos have to be tipped over and then the current domino will be tipped over subsequently.
-So the solution for a recursive case is computed recursively by solving its next smaller case first followed by some subsequent computation.
+2. For any other domino, before any given domino can be tipped over, all preceding dominos have to be tipped over first.

-First is a trace for a simple sum function.

 .. inlineav:: recurTraceSumCON ss
    :output: show

-Here is a tracing example of the factorial function.
+|

 .. inlineav:: recurTraceFactCON ss
    :output: show

+|

 As you trace the code, you should observe several things.
 Let's use the array summing function again for an example.